-- 1) The Superior Court Clerk will notify the parties when and where the oral argument will be heard. - 2) The oral argument will be held at the Superior Court located in the county where your trial took place.
-Section VIII contains a list of the Superior Courts and their locations. - 3) Be on time for oral argument.
+- A. The Superior Court Clerk will notify the parties when and where the oral argument will be heard. - B. Oral argument will be at the Superior Court located in the county where your trial took place.
+Section VIII contains a list of the Superior Courts and their locations. - C. Be on time for oral argument.